NabhanAbedin/Sports-predicting-website/README.md

 Overview

-Welcome to the Premier League Predictor Website, a web application that predicts football match outcomes for the Premier League using advanced machine learning techniques.
+Welcome to the Premier League Predictor Website, a web application that predicts football match outcomes for the Premier League using machine learning.
 In addition to match predictions, the site includes a trivia section with questions ranked as easy, medium, and hard to engage football fans of all levels.

 Features